Purple Hearts (2022 film)

-Purple Hearts is a 2022 American romance film created for Netflix and directed by Elizabeth Allen Rosenbaum.
+Purple Hearts is a 2022 American romantic drama film created for Netflix and directed by Elizabeth Allen Rosenbaum.
 It is based upon the novel of the same name by Tess Wakefield.
 It stars Sofia Carson and Nicholas Galitzine.

-Its story follows an aspiring singer-songwriter named Cassie and a marine named Luke, who agree to get married in order to receive military benefits and pay their debts.
-The film was released on July 29, 2022.
+The film was released on Netflix on July 29, 2022.
+It received mixed reviews.

-The rights for the film were originally owned by Alloy Entertainment, but Netflix bought the rights from them in August 2021.
-The production for the film started soon after that, with most of the scenes for the film shot in locations around Riverside and San Diego, California.

 Plot

-Cassie Salazar is a waitress/bartender and performs with her band, The Loyal, at a bar in America.
-Diagnosed with Type 1 diabetes six months earlier, she struggles to afford insulin and works multiple jobs to try and make ends meet.
-One night, she serves a group of Marines who are soon to be deployed to Iraq.
-One of them, Luke Morrow, flirts with Cassie, but she turns him down.
-Luke has his own set of difficulties: he became an addict after his mom's death, and although two years clean, he still owes $15,000 to his dealer, Johnno.
-Estranged from his retired marine dad, he asks his brother for help, but his brother declines.
+Cassie Salazar is a waitress/bartender who performs with her band, The Loyal, at a bar in Oceanside, California.
+Diagnosed with type 1 diabetes six months earlier, she struggles to afford insulin, working multiple jobs to survive.

+One night, Cassie serves a group of Marines about to be deployed to Iraq.
+One of them, Luke Morrow, flirts with her, but she rejects his advances.
+Luke has his own problems: he became an addict after his mom's death, and although two years clean, he still owes $15,000 to his dealer, Johnno.
+Estranged from his retired Marine dad, he asks his brother for help, but is declined.

-Cassie proposes to Frankie, a childhood friend and Luke's bunkmate, to benefit from the health insurance granted to military spouses.
-Frankie explains he plans to marry his sweetheart Riley.
-Although Luke overhears and advises against a fraudulent marriage, he realizes both their financial difficulties could be solved by getting married as Luke will make more money and Cassie will have access to military spouse healthcare.
-They eventually agree to marry before Luke deploys.
-Their plan is that after a year, they will file for divorce.
+Cassie asks Frankie, a childhood friend and Luke's bunkmate, to marry her for the health insurance benefits granted to military spouses, but he already has plans to marry his sweetheart Riley.
+Luke overhears, and although he initially advises against a fraudulent marriage, he realizes they could both benefit financially; Luke would earn more money and Cassie would have healthcare.
+They agree to marry immediately, and after a year file for divorce.

-Frankie, the witness at the wedding, gives Cassie the ring he plans to marry Riley with, asking her to keep it safe.
-After, the newlyweds go to the bar with Frankie and Luke's fellow marines.
-Cassie argues with one of them over a toast about hunting down Arabs, resulting in an argument with Luke, but to keep up appearances they pretend to make amends.
+Frankie, the wedding witness, gives Cassie the ring he will marry Riley with, asking her to keep it safe.
+After, the newlyweds join their fellow Marines at a bar.
+Cassie argues with one over "hunting down Arabs", causing an argument with Luke, but they pretend to make amends.
 That night, he admits he is scared of both the marriage and Iraq.
-Cassie comforts him and they share an intimate night together.
+Cassie comforts him and they sleep together.

 The next morning, the Marines are deployed.
-Before he gets on the bus to leave, Luke gives Cassie contact information for his brother as she is now his next of kin.
-Cassie and Luke start sending emails and video calls to one another to keep up the ruse.
-She tells him that she wrote a song, "Come Back Home," for the Marines.
-She performs it for them, uplifting their spirits after a rough day.
+Before getting on the bus to leave, Luke gives Cassie his brother's contact information as she is his next of kin.
+Cassie and Luke start sending emails and video calls to one another to keep up the ruse and grow close.
+She performs an original song, "Come Back Home," for the Marines, uplifting their spirits after a rough day.